rdinter/CAUV/4-presentations/4-projections-2019-2020.md

 **Key Findings**

 - Project a decrease in the average CAUV value across all soil types in Ohio to approximately $870 in the 2019 tax year.
-This represents a -14% change from the average 2018 CAUV value of $1,015.
+This represents a -14% change from the average 2018 CAUV value of $1,015, although counties receiving updates in 2019 last updated CAUV values in 2016 and we project a -33% change from the average 2016 CAUV value of $1,310.
 - The 2019 tax year is the third year of the phase-in from large-scale changes in the calculation of CAUV values.
 If the phase-in procedure was not in place, then the average 2019 CAUV values would have further dropped to approximately $730.
 - Due to uncertainty in finalized input data used in our 2019 CAUV calculations, it is possible for the average CAUV value to change from 2018 average CAUV value by as much as -23% while it is also possible for the average CAUV value to rise by over 27%.
 However, an increase in CAUV values for 2019 is unlikely.
-- Current CAUV projections for the 2020 tax year, which represents the first year without the phased-in procedure, expects a further decline in the average CAUV value to $585 which would be a 14% change from current projections in 2019.
+- Current CAUV projections for the 2020 tax year, which represents the first year without the phased-in procedure, expects a further decline in the average CAUV value to $585 which would be a -33% change from current projections in 2019.
+Counties receiving an update in 2020 last received an update in 2017 and we anticipate a -49% change from 2017 when the average CAUV value was $1,155.
 - Due to uncertainty in finalized input data used in our 2020 CAUV calculations, it is possible for the average CAUV value to change from 2019 average CAUV value by as much as -42% while it is also possible for the average CAUV value to rise by over 6%.
 However, an increase in CAUV values for 2020 is unlikely.

 \newpage